Why Is My Godox Flash Not Firing?

 Are Your Flashes On The Same Channel?

 When setting up for off-camera flash, you must make sure that your trigger and off camera flash are set to the same channel.
+The channel is denoted by “CH” and a number.
 If one of your off-camera flashes is not firing along with the rest, stop and make sure that it’s not on a different channel.
 It has to be on the correct channel in order to get the signal to fire.
 (I will note that if I accidentally have two off-camera flashes set to the same channel and group, one of my flashes will turn itself to “off”.
 It will literally say “OFF” on the screen.
+If using more than one off camera flash they need to be set to different groups; which are denoted by a letter.
 Restarting the flash and setting it to a different group generally fixes this issue.)

 Help Beyond Your Godox Flash Not Firing